-John still receives comments from around the world – a few:
+John still receives letters and comments from around the world – a few:

 - It’s a tour de force and still packs a punch.
 Little wonder my Grandparents & parents were enthralled